-In this comprehensive tutorial we’ll show you how to create a user-friendly call center performance template in Excel.
+In this comprehensive tutorial we’ll show you how to create a call center performance template in Excel.

 Build a one-page call center template for tracking the actual status of key performance indicators and design a user friendly contextual help for better UX using a VBA macro.